How to hike Vereda de La Estrella, Granada: Most beautiful hike in Sierra Nevada

 The parking in front of Restaurante Barranco San Juan.
 The trail starts to the right.

-You can put the name of the restaurant into the GPS (make sure it says Güejar Sierra) and it will take you straight there.
 I’ve tried to put Vereda de la Estrella into the navigator, but it stops long before you get there, so if you do that, keep in mind that you need to drive until the end.
 If you come early, you can park there.

 Just before the end of the road, there is a parking area down to the right by the river that you’ll see from above.
 If this too is full, you need to drive back until you find a free spot in one of the pockets along the road.